In the IPO capital of the world, Western banks go hungry

 FOREIGN ARRIVALS

-Global banks including Goldman, UBS, Credit Suisse CSGN.VX and Deutsche Bank (DBKGn.DE), already in China through joint ventures, have focused on multi-billion dollar IPOs of state-owned enterprises and large offerings in Shanghai.
+Global banks including Goldman, UBS, Credit Suisse and Deutsche Bank, already in China through joint ventures, have focused on multi-billion dollar IPOs of state-owned enterprises and large offerings in Shanghai.
 But, with most big privatizations now done, growth will come from entrepreneurs taking their small businesses public.

-A batch of global banks were approved to set up shop in China last year, including Morgan Stanley (MS.N), Citigroup, Royal Bank of Scotland (RBS.L) and JPMorgan (JPM.N), allowing them to underwrite and sponsor stock and bond offerings and offer advisory and investment banking products.
+A batch of global banks were approved to set up shop in China last year, including Morgan Stanley, Citigroup, Royal Bank of Scotland and JPMorgan, allowing them to underwrite and sponsor stock and bond offerings and offer advisory and investment banking products.

 Jerry Lou, head of global capital markets and chief strategist for Morgan Stanley Huaxin Securities, the local venture, said small- and medium-sized businesses, which have been relatively undercapitalized compared to the state-owned sectors, are leading the charge for capital.